Annika-wyt/pink_summer_camp_robotics/README.md

     ```
     python3 --version
     ```
     if you see `Python x.xx.xx` for either of the command, then you can continue with step 2.
-Otherwise, follow the instruction on how to install python.
+Otherwise, follow the [Python Installation Instruction](python_installation_instruction.pdf) on how to install python.

     #### NOTES:
     `python` and `python3` are commands you type before your scripts (like `python script.py`), not folder names.